MicrosoftEdge/WebView2Feedback/FindOnPage.md

     [propget] HRESULT ActiveMatchIndex([out, retval] LONG* value);

     // Gets the total count of matches found in the current document based on the last find criteria.
-    // \return The total count of matches.
+    // Returns the total count of matches.
     [propget] HRESULT MatchesCount([out, retval] LONG* value);

 }